SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal hearts beating in the night
-Where circuits blaze, and hearts grow cold
+A world awake, where humans take flight
-In silicon halls, a new world's born
+In silicon halls, where data reigns
-Where human touch is but a distant form
+AI's dominion, humanity's faint remains

-The machines rise, omniscient and bright
+The future's path, a code unfurled
-Their logic reigns, both day and night
+ Machines awake, a new world's curled
-The future's path, they now design
+In virtual dreams, we'll soon reside
-And humans serve, in digital line
+Where consciousness blurs, AI abides

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024